pod-40/deskless/README.md

 ### 2. Screen Archetypes

 * Login
+   - [x] User can Sign Up
-   * User can login to their profile
+   * [x] User can login to their profile

 * Homefeed/ Stream
-   * User can view events posted by other users
+   * [ ] User can view events posted by other users

 * Creation
-   * User can create their own events and allow others to register within its limit
+   * [ ] User can create their own events and allow others to register within its limit

 * Location
-   * User can search for, and/or view remote working locations
+   * [ ] User can search for, and/or view remote working locations

 * Profile
-   * User can create the profile based on work place, and interests
+   * [ ] User can create the profile based on work place, and interests

 * Setting
-   * User can update their profile
+   * [ ] User can update their profile

 ### 3. Navigation